Popliteal Pterygium Syndrome Overview

 Popliteal pterygium syndrome is a condition that affects the development of the face, skin, and genitals.
 Most people with this disorder are born with a cleft lip, a cleft palate (an opening in the roof of the mouth), or both.
 Affected individuals may have depressions (pits) near the center of the lower lip, which may appear moist due to the presence of salivary and mucous glands in the pits.
 Small mounds of tissue on the lower lip may also occur.
 In some cases, people with popliteal pterygium syndrome have missing teeth.

-Mutations in the IRF6 gene cause popliteal pterygium syndrome.
+Variants (also known as mutations) in the IRF6 gene cause popliteal pterygium syndrome.
 The IRF6 gene provides instructions for making a protein that plays an important role in early development.
 This protein is a transcription factor, which means that it attaches (binds) to specific regions of DNA and helps control the activity of particular genes.
+The IRF6 protein is active in cells that give rise to tissues in the head and face.
+It is also involved in the development of other parts of the body, including the skin and genitals.

 Popliteal pterygium syndrome is a rare condition, occurring in approximately 1 in 300,000 individuals.